Electric scooters and hoverboards serve two very different purposes.

 As we saw, hoverboards are typically a lesser means of transport in many regards.
 The only advantage they may have over electric scooters is that they are more recent, and thus might be more fun for some people.

 Keep in mind though, that motivations like this may be a part of the marketing plan of some brands.
-While there’s usually nothing wrong with buying a product you like, you may not be so excited about it a few months after buying it.
-It will only gather dust in your garage.
+While there’s usually nothing wrong with buying a product you like, you may not be so excited about it a few months after buying it, and it will only gather dust in your garage.

 If you are curious, try and borrow one from someone to test drive it.
-Only get one if you are sure that you will not be throwing your money away on something that will not be fun to you in a week.
+Only get one if you are sure that you will not be throwing your money away on something that will no longer be fun for you in a week.

 When to get an electric scooter instead of a hoverboard?